 Expect your supplier to publish a master programme plan which should include a schedule for timings, resources and costs for the implementation phase of your project.
 This may be split into a number of sections highlighting risks, milestones/performance targets and monitoring and control activities to take you through to a business as usual state.

-5. Reconfirm due diligence approach:
+5. Reconfirm the due diligence approach conducted by the supplier:

 6. Method statements: